-An advanced powertrain is essential to meet MDX's primary goals of outstanding performance, class-leading low emissions, and excellent fuel economy.
-To that end the MDX is powered by an advanced 3.5-liter, V-6, VTEC engine that delivers 240 horsepower at 5300 rpm and 245 lb.-ft. of torque from 3000 to 5000 rpm.
-Acura's renowned Variable Valve Timing and Lift Electronic Control (VTEC™) valvetrain, first used in the NSX supercar, adjusts the timing, duration, and lift of the intake valves according to engine speed.
-In conjunction with a two-stage intake manifold, VTEC yields high peak-rpm performance, muscular response at low- and medium-rpm, very low emissions, and best-in-class fuel efficiency.
+An advanced powertrain is essential to meet 2003 MDX's goals of providing V-8-like performance, class-leading low emissions, and excellent fuel economy.
+To that end, the MDX is powered by an advanced 3.5-liter, VTEC V-6, engine.
+Through a 40 percent reduction in exhaust resistance, key changes to the intake manifold, and other enhancements, horsepower and torque have both been increased for 2003.
+The MDX powerplant now produces 260 horsepower at 5750 rpm, a 20 horsepower gain compared to last year, and boosts torque output to 250 lb-ft of torque between 3500 and 5000 rpm, a 5 lb-ft gain over last year.
+Acura's renowned Variable Valve Timing and Lift Electronic Control (VTEC') valvetrain, first used in the NSX supercar, adjusts the timing, duration, and lift of the intake valves according to engine speed.
+In conjunction with a two-stage intake manifold, VTEC yields muscular response at low- and medium-rpm, high peak-rpm performance, very low emissions, and best-in-class fuel efficiency.

 - 3.5-liter 60-degree V-6 with belt-driven single-overhead camshafts and four valves per cylinder

-- Remarkably broad and flat torque curve with 95-percent of peak output available from 2000 to 5500 rpm
+- Broad and flat torque curve with 95-percent of peak output available from 2500 to 5500 rpm

 - Variable Valve Timing and Lift Electronic Control (VTEC)

 - Drive-by-wire throttle system

 - Direct Ignition system